themlstudent/MasteringDataStructure/README.md

                   n0 such that 0 <= f(n) <= c*g(n) for
                   all n >= n0}

-                  Also Known as Wrost Case Of Algorithm.
+               Big O Notation  Also Known as Wrost Case Of Algorithm.

 ###  3) Ω Notation: